mpmath/mpmath/README.rst

 * The interface for switching precision and rounding is not finalized.
   The current method is not threadsafe.

-5. Help and bug reports
+4. Help and bug reports
 -----------------------

-General questions and comments can be sent to the mpmath mailinglist, mpmath@googlegroups.com
+General questions and comments can be sent to the mpmath mailinglist, mailto:mpmath@googlegroups.com

-You can also report bugs and send patches to the mpmath issue tracker, https://github.com/fredrik-johansson/mpmath/issues
+You can also report bugs and send patches to the mpmath issue tracker: https://github.com/fredrik-johansson/mpmath/issues